 There were about 61,800 jobs for Preschool Education Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 6,700 new jobs for Preschool Education Administrator by 2026.
-There will be an estimated 5,500 positions for Preschool Education Administrator per year.
+Due to new job openings and attrition, there will be an average of 5,500 job openings in this field each year.

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.

 How Much Does a Preschool Education Administrator Make?

 Preschool Education Administrators make between $30,900 and $83,730 a year.

 Preschool Education Administrators who work in New York, New Jersey, or Alaska, make the highest salaries.

 How much do Preschool Education Administrators make in each U.S. state?

 Tools & Technologies Used by Preschool Education Administrators

 Below is a list of the types of tools and technologies that Preschool Education Administrators may use on a daily basis:

 - Microsoft Excel